-Gregory I. Rasin is co-chair of the Labor & Employment Law Department which has been named by The American Lawyer as one of the top 3 U.S. practices, ranked by Chambers Global 2014 as Band 1 in the United States, Chambers USA 2013 as Band 1 Nationally, and recipient of the Chambers USA 2012 Award for Excellence.
+Gregory I. Rasin is a partner in the Labor & Employment Law Department which has been named by The American Lawyer as one of the top 3 U.S. practices, ranked by Chambers Global 2014 as Band 1 in the United States, Chambers USA 2013 as Band 1 Nationally, and recipient of the Chambers USA 2012 Award for Excellence.
 Greg is also co-head of the firm's Law Firm Practice Group.

 Greg has significant experience in employment litigation, including the defense of major class actions and his accomplishments have been widely recognized by several respected independent authorities.
 In addition to the class actions, Greg has served as lead counsel in the defense of numerous individual lawsuits.
 These include alleged violations of Title VII of the Civil Rights Act of 1964, the Federal Age Discrimination in Employment Act of 1967, the Federal Equal Pay Act, the New York Human Rights Law, the New York Civil Rights Law, and the New York City Administrative Code.
 He has litigated wrongful discharge and other state law issues in federal and state courts throughout the United States.
 He also has argued several appeals before the Second and Fifth Circuits and various state appellate courts.